-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Doss Consolidated Common School District's basic financial statements.
 The Texas Education Agency requires school districts to include certain information in the Annual Financial and Compliance Report in conformity with laws and regulations of the State of Texas.
-This information is in the Exhibit identified in the Table of Contents as J-1.
-This schedule has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, are fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.
+This information is in the Exhibit identified in the Table of Contents as J-1 and J-4.
+These schedules have been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, are fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.